bellitabellota/TOP-Rails-Micro-Reddit/README.md

-# TOP instructions for Micro-Reddit
+#  Micro-Reddit

-## This practice served to learn basic validations and associations
+This practice served to learn basic validations and associations and thus its focus was solely on the backend.

+## TOP assignment instructions

 ### Get started